Skip to main content

 Rising Wedge

-Think of a ramp that narrows as it climbs.
-The price rises, but with less and less force, like a runner tiring on an uphill slope.
+Think of a narrowing ramp as it climbs.
+The price rises but with decreasing strength, like a runner getting tired on an uphill slope.

 It's like a slide that narrows.
-The price goes down, but sellers gradually lose momentum.
+The price falls, but sellers gradually lose momentum.

 • Direction of movement